Engee documentation

 snrthreshold = db2pow(npwgnthresh(Pfa, 1,"coherent"));

-Note that this threshold, although it also takes the form of an SNR value, is different from the SNR of the received signal.
-The SNR threshold value is a calculated value based on the desired detection efficiency, in this case Pfa; while the SNR of the received signal is a physical characteristic of the signal determined by the propagation medium, waveform, transmission power, etc.
+Note that this threshold, although it also has the form of an SNR value, differs from the SNR of the received signal.
+The SNR threshold value is a calculated value based on the desired detection efficiency, in this case Pfa; while the SNR of the received signal is the physical characteristic of the signal, determined by the propagation medium, waveform, transmission power, etc.

-The true threshold T can be derived from this SNR threshold as
+The true threshold T can be obtained from this SNR threshold as

 mfgain = mf'*mf;